 - See the impact your actions have on our community.

-Qualifications include an education is the Social Services, Human Service Sector, Police Foundations, Aboriginal Advocacy etc. with work experience in the social work field, outreach and/or crisis response.
+Qualifications include an education in the Social Services, Human Service Sector, Police Foundations, Aboriginal Advocacy, etc. with work experience in the social work field, outreach, and/or crisis response.
 Lived experience is a valued asset.